foo-software/create-react-app-server/README.md

 ## Update (12/29/2019)

-`@foo-software/create-react-app-server-helmet` has been deprecated and is no longer needed.
+`@foo-software/create-react-app-server-helmet` has been deprecated and is no longer needed when using `@foo-software/with-server-side-caching@0.0.35` or above.
 You can just use [`react-helmet`](https://github.com/nfl/react-helmet).

 ## FAQ